hytechclub/hytechclub.github.io/Facilitation/Usher.md

 # Usher: First Night
 Yeah!

 Arrive at the Employee & Training Entrance by 4:45pm.
-Grab a nametag and write your name in big letters.
+Grab your lanyard!

 - When there is a group of 5-10 students present, tell them to follow you and you'll take them to get drinks/dinner
+- Ask them if they've been to Hyland, if they're excited for their course, where they go to school, anything like that
 - Lead them down the hall, past the auditorium
 - If they don't want a drink, you can drop them off at the auditorium
 - If they do, take them to the break room on the first floor